mpilab-uw/mpilab/content/authors/bukva_alex/_index.md

 ---
 # Display name
-title: <Name Student>
+title: Alexander Bukva

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: MASc, PhD, USRA, URA, Postdoc, Researcher
+role: MASc

 # Organizations/Affiliations
 organizations: